jinyoungch/xyz/posts/thoughts/on-curiosity.md

 <sup>4</sup> Agricultural commodity futures, coffee included, are also known as [soft commodities](https://www.investopedia.com/terms/s/softcommodity.asp#:~:text=Understanding%20Soft%20Commodities&text=Due%20to%20the%20uncertainties%20of,more%20volatile%20than%20other%20futures.).

-<sup>5</sup> Green coffee, referring to pre-roasted coffee beans, is one of many industry terms that highlight the intricacies of the trade, such as [FOB](https://youtu.be/s_8-s8wqhx4?t=34).
+<sup>5</sup> Green coffee, referring to pre-roasted coffee beans, is one of many industry terms that highlight the intricacies of coffee's supply chain, such as [FOB](https://youtu.be/s_8-s8wqhx4?t=34).

 <sup>6</sup> The [distinction](https://static1.squarespace.com/static/584f6bbef5e23149e5522201/t/61656536b3ef6570d80794cc/1634035009273/Attributes+Framework+Whitepaper+2021+-+Release+1.2+Reduced.pdf) between commodity and specialty coffee was not  explored comprehensively for the sake of brevity.

-<sup>7</sup>More on the [history](https://web.archive.org/web/20090903224807/http://www.usaid.gov/stories/tanzania/cs_tanzania_coffee.html) of Tanzania's coffee sector.
+<sup>7</sup> More on the [history](https://web.archive.org/web/20090903224807/http://www.usaid.gov/stories/tanzania/cs_tanzania_coffee.html) of Tanzania's coffee sector.